ancova/RepData_PeerAssessment1/PA1_template.md

 #### 2.Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

-The filling strategy is to use the mean of that 5-minute interval.
+The filling strategy is to use the mean of that 5-minute interval, and then create a new dataset that is equal to the original dataset but with the missing data filled in.

     ```r